drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 ## Misconception 1: In-house implementations are faster to develop

 We tend to believe that writing our own code is faster than learning how to use someone else's.
-And because we're always too busy, we feel that there is not much time to look into and evaluate existing solutions.
+And because we're always too busy, we feel that we don't have enough time to properly evaluate existing solutions.

 ![Too busy]({{ site.baseurl }}/images/too-busy.jpg)

-When we do look into them, the evaluation process is often superficial and biased.
-We only spend a few moments brushing over the basics just to quickly reject them as inelegant or unsuitable, as the idea of a shiny new implementation has already taken over our thoughts, even to the extend that we feel a proverbial hand patting us on the back for the great job we're about to do.
+When we do evaluate an existing solution, the process is often superficial and biased.
+We only spend a few moments brushing over the basics just to quickly reject them as inelegant, complex or unsuitable.
+The idea of a shiny new implementation quickly takes over, and a proverbial hand starts patting us on the back for the great job we're about to do.

-What really happens is that in-house implementations *feel* like they are quicker to develop - in our head.
-In reality the only fast part is when we come up with a rough idea of what needs to be done.
-Well, the execution phase is a whole different story.
+What really happens is that in-house implementations *feel* like they are quicker to develop, but usually the fast part is coming up with a rough idea of what needs to be done.
+Dealing with detailed planning, execution, quality assurance and maintenance phases, though, is a whole different story.

-We should first ask ourselves, are we prepared to fully commit to the task?
-Good executions come *at minimum* with an extensive suite of automated tests and good documentation.
-If we intend to skip those parts in hope to go faster, we have already lost.
-Creating half-baked solutions is the most reliable way to self-sabotage our systems.
-The speed benefits are only temporary and come with great cost, one that significantly slows us down just a bit later.
+Any solution should come *at minimum* with a good suite of automated tests and sufficient documentation, and skipping any of that in hope to go faster is a recipe for disaster.
+Such speed benefits are only short-term, and the technical debt we create of ourselves slows us down significantly just a few steps later.

-Speed-wise, we should also think about how good we are with estimations.
-Do we often miss our target dates?
+Speed-wise, we should also be thinking about how good our team is with estimations.
+Do we miss our targets often?
 Do we spend most of our time fixing bugs, while core business behaviors are left waiting in the backlog?
-If any of that is true, it's probably not a good idea to put more work our way, especially if we can avoid it by using an existing solution.
+If any of that is true, it's probably not a good idea to put more work our way, especially if we can avoid it by using an existing implementation.

 ## Misconception 2: In-house implementations are cheaper